 Pulmonary hypertension (PH) is high blood pressure in the arteries of the lungs that can lead to heart failure.
-There are five broad types of pulmonary hypertension; they differ in the cause of PH and associated medical conditions.
-The symptoms of pulmonary hypertension – shortness of breath during exertion, chest pain, fatigue, lightheadedness – are not specific to PH and therefore can go unrecognized or misdiagnosed for years.
-If you have been diagnosed with pulmonary hypertension, knowing the specific type of PH is critical as there are dramatic differences in treatment and ultimately prognosis.
-The interdisciplinary team at UC San Diego provides a one-stop destination for accurately diagnosing the type of PH and developing a treatment plan to sustain and improve quality of life.
+There are five broad types of pulmonary hypertension; they differ by cause and associated medical conditions.
+The symptoms of pulmonary hypertension – shortness of breath during exertion, chest pain, fatigue and lightheadedness – are not specific to PH and therefore can go unrecognized or misdiagnosed for years.
+If you have been diagnosed with pulmonary hypertension, knowing the specific type of PH is critical as there are dramatic differences in the treatment and prognosis.
+The interdisciplinary team at UC San Diego provides a one-stop destination for accurately diagnosing the type of PH and developing a treatment plan to improve quality of life.

 Pulmonary Arterial Hypertension

 UC San Diego Health System is a leader in the diagnosis and treatment of pulmonary arterial hypertension (PAH).
 PAH is a progressive disorder characterized by high pressure in the arteries that bring deoxygenated blood to the lungs from the right side of the heart.
 Without effective treatment, PAH can progress to right-sided heart failure and cause premature death.

 The symptoms of PAH include shortness of breath during exertion, chest pain, fatigue, lightheadedness, fainting, extremity swelling and accumulation of fluid in the abdominal cavity.
 Because these symptoms occur in other diseases, misdiagnosis or delayed diagnosis is common.

 UC San Diego has state-of-the-art facilities and experts to accurately diagnose PAH.
 Diagnosis may include the following tests: